 It is hard to find words to describe the beauty and uniqueness of these islands.
 The water is crystal clear, the islands are beautiful and the plants are so green.
 The majority of the islands hardly rise out of the water, at three to four meters high at most.

-I had an hour or two of sunlight left, so I paddled around a little bit more.
+I had an hour of sunlight left, so I paddled around a little bit more.
 The channel between Big McCoy Island and Chippewa Island is pretty cool.
-You can see the bottom of the bay all the way through and there a ton of campsites on both Chippewa and Big McCoy.
-After paddling through the channel, I found a great site on the west side of Chippewa Island.
+Little McCoy and Chippewa Island are private so do not camp on them.
+You can see the bottom of the bay all the way through and there a ton of campsites on Big McCoy.
+I found a great site on the east side of Big McCoy.

 A really cool spot on Big McCoy Island.